 Graphically Modern

 This project began with our Reality Check service.
-In our first visit we found a 1980s home and clients who desired modern influences and fun touches to add whimsey and personality to their home.
+In our first visit we found a 1980s home and clients who desired graphic, modern influences and fun touches to add whimsey and personality to their home.
 Our clients, a talented graphic artist and his wife, were key contributors to the design of this space and were creatively involved to the nth degree.

 Graphically Modern

 This project began with our Reality Check service.
-In our first visit we found a 1980s home and clients who desired modern influences and fun touches to add whimsey and personality to their home.
+In our first visit we found a 1980s home and clients who desired graphic, modern influences and fun touches to add whimsey and personality to their home.
 Our clients, a talented graphic artist and his wife, were key contributors to the design of this space and were creatively involved to the nth degree.

 Completed